ju-bezdek/langchain-decorators/README.md

 ```

 Main principles and benefits:
-- A more Pythonic way of writing prompts
+- A more Pythonic way to write prompts
-- Write multiline prompts that don't break your code flow with indentation
+- Write multi-line prompts without breaking your code’s indentation
-- Leverage IDE support for hinting, type checking, and doc popups to quickly see prompts and parameters
+- Leverage IDE support for hints, type checking, and doc popups to quickly see prompts and parameters
 - Keep the power of the 🦜🔗 LangChain ecosystem
 - Add support for optional parameters
 - Easily share parameters between prompts by binding them to a class